emb-riscv/specs-markdown/improvements-upon-privileged.md

 No, adding an attribute is only a minor nuisance and a possible reason for incompatibilities between compilers.

-But, apart from ease of use, the main problem is efficiency.
+The question is interesting, because it expects microcontrollers to share the same behaviour with general purpose application devices.

+Unfortunately this is not the case, one major difference is that microcontrollers have lots of peripherals, each with one or more interrupts, thus an embedded application, with or without an RTOS, is mainly interrupt driven.

+And with the advent of fast devices, like USB, or QSPI, possibly with DMAs, the number of interrupts may be quite high, and the total time spent in interrupt mode may be significant.

+Thus the need for efficiency, which require a carefull design.

-The fully general case is with a sequence of interrupts of decreasing priorities, that most probably trigger a context switch, on a machine with hardware floating point.
+The very general case is with a sequence of interrupts of decreasing priorities, that most probably trigger a context switch, on a machine with hardware floating point.

-With hardware stacking/unstacking and lazy FP, the desired behaviour when an interrupt with a priority higher than the threshold is:
+With hardware stacking/unstacking and lazy FP, the expected behaviour when an interrupt with a priority higher than the threshold occurs, is:

 - reserve space for the FP registers, but do not save them
-- save ABI caller registers
+- save the ABI caller registers
 - enter handler for top priority interrupt, which calls other C/C++ functions and finally returns
-- possibly enter other handlers for interrupts with lower or similar priority that occur while in interrupt mode
+- possibly enter other handlers for interrupts with lower or similar priorities, that occur while in interrupt mode
-- enter contex_switch handler (lowest possible priority)
+- enter `contex_switch` handler (lowest possible priority)
   - save the rest of the general registers
   - save the SP in the current thread control block
   - select the top priority thread
-  - load SP from the new thread control block
+  - load the SP from the new thread control block
   - restore the rest of the general registers
   - return from the handler
  - restore the ABI caller registers